Jean-Philippe-Brien/Hodor/README.md

 Create level
 &emsp;1- Create a level in editor
-&emsp;3- Put level script on root of your level
+&emsp;2- Put level script on root of your level
-&emsp;4- Refer all Dependencie in inspector
+&emsp;3- Refer all Dependencie in inspector
-&emsp;5- Replace the level in LevelManager value with the new level
+&emsp;4- Replace the level in LevelManager value with the new level

+Add sound
+&emsp;1- Add audio clip in Asset/Audio folder
+&emsp;2- Put name of audio in soundEnum script
+&emsp;3- Find SoundData (its a scriptable object Asset/Ressources/ScriptableObject/SoundData)
+&emsp;4- Add line and fill data
+&emsp;5- Now you can call SoundManager.Instance.PlaySoundOneShot(SoundName (Step 2))

-# optimization idea
+# Optimization Idea
 1-Create interface for coin
 2-Make factory for coin
 3-Modify PlayerData to PlayerMovementData and make a mother abstract class call PlayerMovementData